Table Of Contents

-It is difficult to know where to turn for help when your child is sick.
-When your baby suffers from preventable conditions due to medical negligence, you likely feel more helpless.
-You probably want answers — and justice.
+It's difficult to know where to turn when your child is sick.
+If your premature infant is suffering from a preventable condition due to medical negligence, you likely feel helpless.
+You want answers — and justice.

-The injury lawyers at Jacob D. Fuchsberg Law Firm offer decades of experience in medical malpractice and birth injury.
-We offer the knowledge and resources to get justice for your family.
+The seasoned injury lawyers at Jacob D. Fuchsberg Law Firm have decades of experience with medical malpractice and birth injury cases.
+We have the knowledge and resources to secure compensation for your family.

-There are two parties we can pursue in a medical malpractice lawsuit: formula manufacturers and healthcare providers.
-These claims are based on the following theories:
+There are two parties we can potentially pursue in a toxic baby formula lawsuit: the formula manufacturers and your child's healthcare provider.
+Each of these claims would be based on the following theories:

-- Product liability: Product liability is a cause of action filed against manufacturers for producing a dangerous or malfunctioning product.
+Product liability is a cause of action filed against a manufacturer for producing a dangerous or malfunctioning product.
 It also includes cases where manufacturers fail to warn against possible hazards.
 Formula manufacturers may be liable for failing to warn of NEC and making unsafe products.
-Learn more about class action claims.

-- Medical malpractice: NEC arises from many causes, including birth injury and cow milk formula.
-Doctors and nurses may make mistakes in delivery that lead to NEC or feed cow milk formula without warning parents of possible dangers.
-They can also face liability if they knew of potential risks of NEC but didn’t make an effort to avoid them.
-Learn more about medical malpractice claims.
+NEC arises from many causes, including cow's milk formulas.
+Doctors and nurses may make mistakes in delivery that lead to NEC or engage in cow milk formula feeding without warning parents of possible dangers.
+They can also face liability if they know of the potential risks of NEC but don’t make an effort to avoid them.

-Abbott Laboratories and Mead Johnson & Co. are two significant manufacturers facing baby formula lawsuits.
-Their formulas are linked explicitly to life-threatening digestive conditions.
+Abbott Laboratories and Mead Johnson & Company are two major manufacturers facing baby formula lawsuits.
+Their formulas have been directly linked to life-threatening digestive conditions.
 Abbott announced a voluntary recall in February 2022, and the FDA followed up with a warning.

-Similac and Enfamil baby formulas currently attract legal scrutiny because they failed to warn healthcare providers and caregivers of the dangers associated with cow’s milk-based formulas.
-That includes the risk of an infant developing NEC.
+Similac and Enfamil baby formulas are currently attracting legal scrutiny because their manufacturers failed to warn healthcare providers and caregivers of the dangers associated with cow’s milk-based formulas, including the risk of NEC.

 - Enfamil Human Milk Fortifier